USF-HII/snptk/README.md

 optional arguments:
---help, -h               Show this help message and exit --bim-offset BIM_OFFSET  Add BIM_OFFSET to each BIM entry coordinate --keep-multi             If coordinate maps to multiple RS IDs, write out Chrom Coord RSID,RSID,... into multi.txt --keep-unmapped-rs-ids   If entry starts with rs and is not in dbsnp, keep it anyways --skip-rs-ids            Do not update/delete any entry which starts with rs
+--help, -h               Show this help message and exit --bim-offset OFFSET      Add OFFSET to each BIM entry coordinate --dbsnp-offset OFFSET    Add OFFSET to each DBSNP coordinate --keep-multi             If coordinate maps to multiple RS IDs, write out Chrom Coord RSID,RSID,... into multi.txt --keep-unmapped-rs-ids   If entry starts with rs and is not in dbsnp, keep it anyways --skip-rs-ids            Do not update/delete any entry which starts with rs